-The entire liquidation process should be completed within 1 year.
+The entire liquidation process should be completed within 1 year from the liquidation commencement date (which can be extended by way of an application from the liquidator to the Adjudicating Authority).
 After the assets of the corporate debtor have been completely liquidated, the liquidator makes an application to the NCLT for the dissolution of the corporate debtor and the NCLT passes an order declaring that the corporate debtor stands dissolved from the date of such order.